 A Three Week Itinerary For Touring Thailand

 We visited Bangkok as part of an independent holiday, which we organised and booked ourselves.
-Check out our comprehensive three week Thailand itinerary, including tips on sightseeing, hotels, food and transport, and find out where to stay in Bangkok.
+Check out our comprehensive three week Thailand itinerary, including tips on sightseeing, hotels, food and transport.
+You may also appreciate more Thailand travel tips and this post about where to stay in Bangkok.